theflakes/jve/README.md

 # Json Value Extractor
-Cmd line Linux and Windows utility that accepts json via standard in (piping) and extracts values from json fields.
+Cmd line Linux and Windows utility that accepts json via standard in (piping) and extracts unique field names that in includes count of occurances along with data types for each field and their occurance counts or values from specific json keys.

 ```
 Author: Brian Kellogg